 Instructions

-- Sprinkle the chicken pieces with salt and pepper.
-Dredge the chicken pieces in the flour to coat lightly.
+- Sprinkle the chicken pieces with salt and pepper and then coat each piece lightly with flour.

 - In a Dutch oven, heat oil over medium heat.
 Add chicken pieces and cook just until brown, about 4 minutes per side.
 Remove chicken and set aside.
 Cook in 2 batches, if needed.

-- Using the same pan, add the onion, garlic and bell pepper.
-Sauté for 5 minutes or until onion is soft.
-Season with salt and pepper.
+- Using the same pan and adding more oil as needed, sauté the onion, garlic and bell pepper for 3 minutes or until onion is soft.
+Season mixture with salt and pepper.
 Add the wine and simmer until reduced in half, about 3 minutes.
+(Skip the last step if not using white wine)

 - Add the tomatoes with juice, broth, capers, mushrooms and oregano.
 Return chicken pieces to the pan and turn them to coat in the sauce.
 Bring to a boil and continue to simmer over medium-low heat for 30 minutes or until the meat is tender.
 Constantly stir the mixture to avoid meat sticking at the bottom of pan.

 - Using a tong, transfer chicken to a platter.
-If necessary, boil the sauce until it thickens slightly, about 3 minutes.
+If necessary, boil the sauce until it thickens slightly, about 3 to 5 minutes.
 Spoon the sauce over the chicken and sprinkle with basil.

 - Serve on pasta or rice.